 Our newsletters are prepared every three months and include updates from our various programs and events.
 We always include a section that highlights some of the successes of individuals.
-Please click on the links below to view some of our past issues.
+Please click on the links below to view our latest newsletter and some of our past issues.

 "Walk This Way"

 This was a fundraising event held at the Bancroft Ridge Golf Club on May 5, 2018.
 This event was put together to celebrate and showcase the relationships of the people we support and their friends/employers in the community.
 These relationships gained through soccer clubs, local choir, volunteering and employment have enriched their lives in so many ways.
 The list of people involved is long but to each of you we thank you for participating and coming together to celebrate everyone's accomplishments.